 The Aerospace, Defence, Security and Space industries are strategically important sectors for the UK, contributing to national security and economic prosperity.
-These high-productivity sectors provide thousands of high-wage jobs and apprenticeships, delivering sustainable growth in every region and nation of the country.
+These high-productivity sectors provide thousands of high-wage jobs and apprenticeships, delivering sustainable growth in every region and nation of the UK.

-- Providing political commitment to, and boosting long-term investment in, successful sector strategies
+- Providing political commitment to, and boosting long-term investment in, successful sector strategies.

 read more about ADS PRIORITIES FOR AN AMBITIOUS MODERN INDUSTRIAL STRATEGY:

 - Supporting the Aerospace Growth Partnership (AGP), established in 2010 as a strategic partnership between industry, academia and government, to deliver a shared long-term commitment to maintain and grow the UK’s position as a world-leading aerospace industry.

 - Delivering an ambitious Aerospace Sector Deal, including